barrymister/barrymister.github.io/_posts/2023-11-15-status-update.markdown

 categories: jekyll update
 ---

-I put together a subdomain for my resume.

-Work in progress but here's my <a href="https://resume.barrymister.com/" target="_blank">resume</a>.
+I put together a subdomain for my <a href="https://resume.barrymister.com/" target="_blank">resume</a>.

+It's a work in progress.

 Also, had a breakthrough on soemthing very challenging today.

 Something I've been working very hard on and didn't know if I could figure it out.

+But I did.

 Feels good.